 In the aftermath of the September 11 terrorist attacks, it became clear that the federal government intended to mandate compliance with regulations related to the identification and reporting of suspicious financial activity, specifically criminal and terrorist-related, conducted through regulated financial institutions.

 At the time, it appeared that only a few of the largest financial institutions had the means, talent, and infrastructure to comply with the new regulatory expectations.
 Despite these advantages, even the largest financial institutions faced significant compliance challenges and were hit with significant regulatory enforcement actions.
 These included mandated process and personnel changes, financial fines, and in some cases, cease and desist orders.
 The banking industry was on notice that enforcement was real and that every financial institution would eventually be held accountable.

 In the following years, additional customers gradually brought larger and more complex regulatory hurdles to solve.
 Since 2014, our firm has experienced exponential growth.
-Today, AML RightSource is the largest dedicated provider of AML solutions globally with nearly 600 employees serving clients spanning across offices in Cleveland, Ohio; Hudson, Ohio; and Phoenix, Arizona.
+Today, AML RightSource is the largest dedicated provider of AML solutions globally with over 1,900 employees serving clients spanning across the globe.